 Located in Downtown Dallas, this eco-friendly hotel is within a 10-minute walk of Reunion Tower, Dealey Plaza and Sixth Floor Museum.
 John F. Kennedy Memorial ...

-Located in Downtown Dallas, this hotel is within a 5-minute walk of Bank of America Plaza and Dallas World Aquarium.
-Sixth Floor Museum and Kay Bailey Hutchison ...
+Located in Downtown Dallas, this luxury hotel is within a 10-minute walk of Comerica Bank Tower and Majestic Theater.
+Dallas World Aquarium and Kay Bailey Hutchison ...